 Board-certified plastic surgeon Dr. Mark Jewell is one of the nation’s foremost authorities in plastic surgery.
 His contributions have been integral to the advancement of techniques in breast augmentation and the development of today’s remarkable breast implants.
-At his practice in Eugene, he has helped thousands of women, who visit from Bend, Salem, and Medford, Oregon, and beyond, achieve their own personal visions of beautiful breasts.
+At their practice in Eugene, Dr. Jewell and Dr. Alireza “Reza” Najafian help women who visit from Bend, Salem, and Medford, Oregon, and beyond achieve their own personal visions of beautiful breasts.

 With Dr. Jewell, you get an industry leader in breast augmentation who:

-- Has extensive experience with Allergan’s recently approved NATRELLE INSPIRA® round implants, believed to be an improvement over other round styles
+Has extensive experience with Allergan’s NATRELLE INSPIRA® round implants, believed to be an improvement over other round styles

 Women come from far beyond Eugene, Oregon, for breast augmentation with Dr. Jewell, based on his reputation as a thought leader and scientific innovator within the plastic surgery community, as well as for the stunning results he achieves for his patients.